Aswin123445/Amitifier/README.md

 # Amitifier

-A flutter firebase project which will help users to make and maintain friendship <br>with loved ones
+A flutter firebase project which will help users to make and maintain friendship <br>with loved once

 ## Getting Started